Michael Brame

 Michael K. Brame (January 27, 1944 – August 16, 2010) was an American linguist.
 He served as a professor at the University of Washington and was the founding editor of the peer-reviewed research journal, Linguistic Analysis.
 Brame's work focused on the development of recursive categorical syntax, also referred to as algebraic syntax, which integrated principles from algebra and category theory to analyze sentence structure and linguistic relationships.
 His framework challenged conventional transformational grammar by advocating for a lexicon-centered approach and emphasizing the connections between words and phrases.
 Additionally, Brame collaborated with his wife on research investigating the identity of the author behind the name "William Shakespeare", resulting in several publications.

 Early life and education

 Michael Brame was born on January 27, 1944, in San Antonio, Texas.

 Brame started his study of linguistics at the University of Texas at Austin, receiving his BA in 1966.
 That summer he studied Egyptian Arabic at the American University of Cairo.
-That fall, Brame began a PhD program at the Massachusetts Institute of Technology, studying under Morris Halle and Noam Chomsky, who was his adviser.
+That fall, Brame began a PhD program in linguistics at the Massachusetts Institute of Technology, studying under Morris Halle and Noam Chomsky, who was his adviser.
 He received his PhD in 1970 or 1971.
 His dissertation was titled Arabic Phonology: Implications for Phonological Theory and Historical Semitic.

 Brame was a Fulbright scholar (Netherlands, 1973–1974).